cuzy-app/external-websites/docs/README.md

 ## Overview

-Creates a content for each external website page, enabling to have Humhub addons (comments, like, files, etc.) in theses pages.
+Creates a content for each external website page, enabling to have Humhub addons (comments, like, files, permalink) in theses pages.

 Uses [iFrame Resizer](https://github.com/davidjbradshaw/iframe-resizer).

 ## Features

-TBD
+- Add Humhub addons to external website pages; 2 possibilities:
+  - external website is embedded in Humhub
+  - Humhub addons are embedded in external website
+- Space's contents redirected to external website
+- Humhub embeded in an external website

 ## Usage

+### Add Humhub addons to external website pages

+Addons are: comments, like, files and permalink that are attached to a content.
+Here, for each external website page, a content is created when a first comment is posted.

 The module must be activated in a space.
 Then, in the space header control menu, you can add some websites.

 For each website added, there are 2 possibilities:

-### Embed external website in Humhub
+#### Embed external website in Humhub

 **Humhub is host (parent), external website is embedded in Humhub within an iframe.**